Guglielmo Palazzani: Professional career

 In 2012, Palazzani won the National Championship with Cavisano and the Excellence Trophy.
 For 2012–13 Pro12 season, he named as Permit Player for Zebre in Pro 14.
 Palazzani made his professional domestic debut for the Zebre in 2013, and at the end of the season he moved to the Parma rugby team on a permanent basis.
 He played for Zebre until 2021–22 United Rugby Championship season.

+For 2022−23 season he come back to plays for Calvisano in Top10.